Restorative Justice Facilitator Accreditation

 - Did you know you can record your CPD and practice as you complete it?
 This makes renewal time much easier!
 See our CPD tracker

 - Not sure when your accreditations/endorsements expire?
-You can check in the members area (accredited restorative justice facilitators can access some parts of the members area) and looking at your accreditations under 'My account'
+You can check in the members area (accredited restorative justice facilitators can access some parts of the members area) and look at your accreditations under 'My account'

 - Worried about whether your reports meet the report writing standards?
 Take a look at Module 6: Report writing; Te tuhinga>> You can also use our report template>>